Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Quantile Graphical Models

 \section{Quantile Graphical Models}

-In this section we describe quantile graphical models associated with a $d$-dimensional random vector $X=X_V$ where the set $V=[d]=\{1,\ldots,d\}$ denotes the labels of the components.
-These models aim to provide a description of the interdependence between the random variables in $X_V$.
-In particular, they induce graphs that allow for visualization of dependence structures.
-However, different models arise from different objectives as we discuss below.
+In this section we describe quantile graphical models associated with a $d$-dimensional random vector $X_V$ where the set $V=[d]=\{1,\ldots,d\}$ denotes the labels of the components.
+These models aim to provide a description of the dependence between the random variables in $X_V$.
+In particular, these models induce graphs that allow for visualizing dependence structures.
+Nonetheless, because of the non-Gaussianity, we consider two fundamentally distinct models (one geared towards conditional independence and one geared towards prediction).